eglassman/cool-papers/defs.md

 - "starts with an observation then seeks to find the simplest and most likely explanation" [7]
 - "inference to the best explanation" [7]
 - "the use of a known rule to explain an observation [but] can lead to false conclusions if other rules explaining the observation are not taken into account" [7]
+- "choose between several explanations that explain an observation" [14]

 ###### Examples

-1. Qualified success:
+1. Qualified succes
+	- Example 1:
 		- (Known rule) if it rains, the grass is wet
 		- (Observation) the grass is wet
 		- (Explanation by abduction) it has rained
 		- (Failure mode 1: not taking other rules into account)
 			- (Other rule) if the sprinklers were recently on, the grass is wet
 			- (Alternative explanation) the sprinklers were recently on
+	- Example 2:
+		- (Known rule 1) a broken bulb won't turn on [common]
+		- (Known rule 2) a bulb in a socket that is not receiving any electricity will not turn on [uncommon]
+	    - (Observation) “I flipped the switch, but the light doesn’t turn on."
+	    - (Explanation by abduction) "The bulb must be broken." [the more likely of the two explanations]

 2. Failure: affirming the consequent fallacy